Skip to main content

 auto_deliver: true

-In this case, any green build on a release branch will trigger a Delivery workflow step.
+In this case, any green build on a release branch triggers a delivery workflow step.

 Stamping